 Right now, Calvin is just taking it one day at a time.
 He’s still madly in love with food, which he calls his therapy.
 “Food will always have a special place in my heart but mental health is also fulfilling.
 Mental health is important, especially in San Francisco, especially in the gay community.
 I see a lot of individuals who don’t know how to navigate their own feelings.
 Your support will help people like me help people like them, to know they’re thought of, that people do want to help them.
 Your donation to PRC will change lives.
 It changed mine.”

 Your support of PRC’s programs like LiftUp SF is changing lives like Calvin’s, and training a new generation of community health workers to help others.
-Please consider making a donation at this time, which will be matched now through May 31 dollar-for-dollar up to $15,000 by a generous challenge match by our Board of Directors.
+To help guide individuals like Calvin to do positive in the world, please consider making a donation to support PRC.